sfc-gh-ddejesus/snowflake-intelligent-rag-chatbot/docs/EVALUATION_FRAMEWORK.md

 # 📊 AI Observability & Evaluation Framework

-This document provides a comprehensive guide to the evaluation framework implemented for the Intelligent Multi-Stage RAG Chatbot using **TruLens** and **Snowflake AI Observability**.
+This document provides a comprehensive guide to the evaluation framework implemented for the Intelligent Multi-Stage RAG Chatbot using **TruLens** and **Snowflake AI Observability** through a **notebook-based approach**.

 ## 🎯 **Overview**